How do I join SULSAR?

 Anyone over the age of 18 can apply, but you do need to be reasonably fit to be an active searcher.
 However the group also needs administrators and fund-raisers in support of ‘operational’ members, so if you feel you would prefer to help in those ways please get in touch.

 Because of the nature of our activities and close working relationship with the Police, all prospective members are required to complete an application form and health questionnaire.
 All application forms are kept strictly confidential.

-We also have a yearly membership fees of £10. payable at the time of joining then each year.
+We also have a joining fee of £25 and a yearly membership fees of £10.
+Payable at the time of joining then each year.

 What Skills do I need to join SULSAR?

 No specific skills are needed to join, as we provide full training for the role.
 Enthusiasm, commitment and the ability to work as part of a team are more important.

 In order to become an ‘operational’ member and take part in ‘live searches’ you will need to complete an Initial Search Course.
 This course will provide you with the training and skills you need to work as a member of a search team (normally 4 people).
 Further training is provided in a variety of subjects including first aid, team leadership, communications, land navigation (use of map and compass) and other associated subjects.
 Training is currently twice a month, (the first Thursday evening in the month and the third Sunday in the month although this may vary).

 As already mentioned, to become fully operational you will need to attend an Initial Search Course.
 This a two day course that takes place during one weekend.
 We appreciate you will be a volunteer, but we do specify a minimum number of attendances (this is currently set at eight per year) at training evenings/days and exercises during the year.
 This is to ensure that all members are fully trained and well practiced in readiness for ‘live searches’.
 People’s lives may depend upon our skills.

 Do I need any special equipment?